Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 The Middle Tennessee Blue Raiders (1-2, 0-0 C-USA) are 3-point underdogs in a road conference matchup with the Charlotte 49ers (2-1, 0-0 C-USA) on Friday, September 24, 2021 at Jerry Richardson Stadium.
-The game has a point total set at 56.
+A total of 56 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.